 When the prospectus is ready for presentation to the advisory committee, the student should complete the prospectus and record of approval form and submit it to the departmental graduate director for verification of graduate faculty appointments.

 Prospectus meeting as oral examination

 In some departments, the advisory committee members review the prospectus.
 In others, a prospectus meeting is held, and it serves as the oral examination where the student orally presents the prospectus to their advisor and committee for discussion and questions.
 The committee's signatures on the prospectus form indicate approval of the prospectus.

 All doctoral candidates will be required to submit the conflict of interest form in concurrence with the prospectus.
 The candidate and each member of the dissertation committee must disclose any potential conflicts and sign the form.
 Given the length of time required in the dissertation process, students will be required to resubmit the conflict of interest form with the final report form prior to the dissertation defense.

 All procedures must be finished by the completion deadline the Graduate School has established for the semester.

-Prior to determining a defense date, confirm via STARS that you have completed (or will complete by the end of the semester of your final defense) a minimum of 90 graduate credits – 60 in coursework, including a minimum of 30 credits taken at Wayne State University and 30 credits from 7000-level courses and above, and 30 in dissertation research and preparation.
+Prior to determining a defense date, confirm via Student Profile (in Academia under Student Records) that you have completed (or will complete by the end of the semester of your final defense) a minimum of 90 graduate credits – 60 in coursework, including a minimum of 30 credits taken at Wayne State University and 30 credits from 7000-level courses and above, and 30 in dissertation research and preparation.